PashavanBijlert/MuSkeMo/README.md

 MuSkeMo also provides an OpenSim importer.
 Currently, this only works with OpenSim models that were created using the MuSkeMo_to_OpenSim utility script (see below), using global-coordinates.
 A more generic OpenSim importer is planned for version 0.8.0.

+As of version 0.7.1, development for a Gaitsym (2019) importer has been started.
+It is currently not fully-featured.

-Future updates will also support Gaitsym and Hyfydy model import.
+Future updates will also support Hyfydy model import.

 # **Visualization panel**

 MuSkeMo enables you to import simulated trajectories back into Blender to create high-quality animations with complex camera movements.
 This panel features a trajectory importer (currently OpenSim .sto format only) that has the optional feature to repeat the trajectory in a loop while progressing the forward translation coordinate (useful for simulations of a single stride).
 This panel also includes several convenience tools to aid users who are new to animations in Blender.

+Users are able to define their desired default colors in this panel (currently only muscle color has been exposed to the user).

 # **MuSkeMo utilities**